kafkenski/Simple-PongGame/README.md

 Player 2: ↑ / ↓

-Press SPACE to reset the game

-The game is played to 3 points.
+The game is played to 3 points, afterwards you can reset the game by pressing SPACE.

 ![Alt Text](https://s5.ezgif.com/tmp/ezgif-5fdc2635eae114.gif))